-I. INTRODUCTION
+1. INTRODUCTION

-We review the Space Mapping (SM) [1-13] approach to engineering device and system optimization and modeling.
+We review the Space Mapping (SM) approach (Bandler et al., 1994-2000; Bakr et al., 1997-2000) to engineering device and system optimization and modeling.
 The target of system optimization is to determine a set of values for the system parameters such that certain design specifications are satisfied.
 These specifications represent constraints on the system responses.
 Usually, a model of the physical system is utilized in simulating and thus optimizing the system.

-Traditional optimization techniques [14-39] utilize the simulated system responses directly and possibly available derivatives.
+Traditional optimization techniques (Bandler and Chen, 1988a) directly utilize the simulated system responses and possibly available derivatives.
 Engineering models used in simulating the system responses vary in accuracy and speed.
 Usually, accurate models are computationally expensive and less accurate models are fast.
 In some engineering problems, applying traditional optimization using the accurate models directly may be prohibitively impractical.
 On the other hand, applying optimization using the less accurate models may indicate feasibility of the design but could lead to unreliable results.
 These results must be validated using the accurate models or even using measurements.
-It follows that alternative optimization approaches must be utilized.
+It follows that alternative optimization approaches are desirable.